-Many of Skrill users are forex traders and online gambling customers simply because they are a FCA regulated way to hold funds while other services shy away.
-They have a multitude of ways to fund your account and can be very fast at transacting which can be very important.
+They also have a multitude of ways to fund your account and can be very fast at transacting which ensures their appeal.

-Skrill is also goes head to head with PayPal as a payment gateway used by over 120,000 online merchants globally.
+Skrill also goes head to head with PayPal as a payment gateway and is used by over 120,000 online merchants globally.